A silhouette of the sun shining brightly through clouds.

 How to help someone homeless in the heat

-When the weather’s scorching, we stay indoors and cool off in the shade, enjoying cold drinks and air conditioning.
-But what happens if you can’t do that?
-This is the harsh reality for Londoners who rough sleep on our city streets.
-They’re at constant risk of sunburn, dehydration, sunstroke, and more dangerous health issues.
+When the weather’s scorching, most of us stay indoors, find some shade, and cool off with cold drinks or air con.
+But what if you can’t?
+This is the harsh reality for Londoners sleeping rough.
+They face constant risk of sunburn, dehydration, sunstroke, and other serious health issues.

-No one should live like this.
-We all have a part to play in stopping it.
+No one should live like this – and we all have a part to play in stopping it.

 So, how can you help?

 Living on the streets can be lonely, dangerous, and isolated.
 Saying hello and stopping for a chat can make all the difference.
-When temperatures soar, take some time out to check that people on the street are okay.
+When temperatures soar, take a moment to check that people on the street are okay.

-When the sun is beating down, finding shade to stay safe is essential.
-Help someone on the streets by walking them to shaded areas, like the cool refuge under trees in a park, where they can rest and escape the heat.
+When the sun’s beating down, shade can be a lifesaver.
+Help someone on the streets by guiding them to a cooler spot – under trees in a park or any shaded space – where they can rest and escape the heat.

-Contact Streetlink to ensure people on the street get the urgent support they deserve.
-Streetlink will connect them with local outreach teams who work with organisations like ours to help them start their journey back into stable housing.
+Contact StreetLink to make sure people on the streets get the urgent support they deserve.
+StreetLink connects them with local outreach teams, working with organisations like ours to help people begin their journey back to stable housing.

-You can do this by calling 0300 500 0914 or visiting their website here.
-The process is straightforward—just provide a few details, including the person’s location, and StreetLink will do the rest.
+Call 0300 500 0914 or visit their website.
+The process is simple – share a few details, including where the person is, and StreetLink will take it from there.

-If someone looks like they need immediate help, call 999 right away.
-Heat and direct sunlight can be extremely dangerous, and people can fall ill quickly from heat exhaustion or sunstroke.
-Stay alert and act fast in emergencies.
+If someone looks like they need urgent help, call 999 straight away.
+Heat and direct sunlight can be dangerous, and people can fall ill quickly from heat exhaustion or sunstroke.
+Stay alert and act fast.